 Camera-Aided Technology for Underground Mine Safety (CAT-UMS)

-Carlos Olmos de Aguilera, Nathalie Risso, Angelina Anani; University of Arizona, Tucson, AZ
+C. Olmos de Aguilera, N. Risso, A. Anani; University of Arizona, Tucson, Arizona, United States

 The traditional approach to safety clearance monitoring and proper PPE usage in underground mines is time-consuming, costly, and susceptible to negligence.
 However, automated real-time monitoring can be implemented using computer vision-based approaches.
 This study aims to develop a system that provides timely information based on the automatic detection of proper PPE use and safety clearance in underground mines.
 Deep learning and a decentralized computing structure between the cloud and sensing devices (fog technology) are used.
 We hypothesize that a camera-based system can provide near real-time assessment of proper PPE use and verified clearance to access restricted areas in underground mines.